Email Analytics Dashboard: What to Look For and How to Build One

 What's the difference between an email marketing dashboard and an email inbox analytics dashboard?

-An email marketing dashboard tracks campaign performance (opens, clicks, conversions).
-An email inbox analytics dashboard tracks team communication performance (response times, SLA compliance, workload).
-Most teams that handle customer or business email need the latter.
+An email marketing dashboard tracks campaign performance (opens, clicks, conversions), used by marketing teams with tools like Mailchimp or HubSpot.
+An email inbox analytics dashboard tracks team communication performance (response times, SLA compliance, workload), used by support, sales, and operations managers with tools like Email Meter.